jwb10028/CV---Histogram-Equalization--Matching--and-Image-Thresholding/README.md

    - For histogram matching: `python histogram_matching.py`
    - For image thresholding: `python image_thresholding.py`

-## Results

-The results for each technique are saved in the `results` directory.
-Each subdirectory contains the processed images, histograms, and CDFs.

 ## References

 - Zeng, S., & Otsu, N. (n.d.).
 Transactions on systems, man, and Cybernetics.
 Xing zheng yuan guo ke hui ke zi zhong xin.